johnperry-math/AoC2023/More_Detailed_Comparison.md

 Several lines within `location_deltas` assert certain results that test the desired behavior; if someone (i.e., yours truly) should decide one day to "optimize" the tested behaviors, and this "optimization" in reality changes the behavior, then running `cargo test` will reveal this very quickly.
 Rust's `cargo`-based build system makes it quite easy to add tests like this.

-To my knowledge, Ada has no equivalent capability.
-Unit testing is possible, and I have employed it in a project or two, but it requires a different approach; for exapmle, [AUnit](https://www.adacore.com/documentation/aunit-cookbook).
+To my knowledge, Ada has no equivalent capability of declaring tests and running them with the usual build tools.
+Unit testing is possible, and I have employed it in a project or two, but it requires a different approach; for example, [AUnit](https://www.adacore.com/documentation/aunit-cookbook).

 ### Generics: specification and instantiatiation

 When a puzzle has a map, the features vary from puzzle to puzzle.
 Representing them by a generic parameter seemed appropriate for a `Map` structure meant for as many puzzles as possible.

-While I was at it, I made the map's dimensions into generic parameters.

 #### Ada

-With Ada you can declare as generic either packages or procedures, and nothing else.
-As a consequence, we the map type itself can't be directly generic; rather, the package containing it has to be generic.
+With Ada you can declare generic packages or generic procedures, but not generic types.
+That means the map type can be generic only if its containing package is generic.
+From what I understand, this means that the implementation _can_ be done via shared generics, though it can also be done via templates.
+[Some Ada compilers](https://stackoverflow.com/a/11968226/4526030) do indeed implement shared generics.

 ```ada
 generic